neoforged/.github/primers/1.21.6/index.md

 ## Minor Migrations

 The following is a list of useful or interesting additions, changes, and removals that do not deserve their own section in the primer.

-### Attribute Receivers

-Living entities now implement an interface called `AttributeReceiver`, which is meant as a callback to perform some logic when an `AttributeInstance` is modified in some way.
-The receiver interacts with the stored attributes by passing it in when constructing the `AttributeMap`.
-Note that the modifier is only called if it changes the attribute value.

-- `net.minecraft.world.entity.LivingEntity` now implements `AttributeReceiver`
-- `net.minecraft.world.entity.ai.attributes`
-    - `AttributeMap` now has an overload that takes in an `AttributeReceiver`
-    - `AttributeReceiver` - An interface that performs an operation if some attribute is modified.

 ### Leashes